 No wood was used in its construction.
 Instead, a cast-iron frame supported a slated roof.

-It is also notable for hosting a large banquet in 1856 celebrating the return of 3,000 Irish soldiers from the Crimean War.
+It was also the site of the Crimean War Banquet in 1856 to celebrate the return of 3,000 Irish soldiers from the Crimean War.

 What You Will See at EPIC